 Cal.
 Code Regs., tit.
-14, sec.
-15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of use beyond that existing at the time of the lead agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
-This project will install electrical infrastructure, electric vehicle charging stations, a solar canopy, and a battery energy storage system in an existing paved parking lot adjacent to an existing distribution facility.
-The new installation will require foundation upgrade for the solar canopy and electrical upgrades.
-Construction activities will include minimal grading, trenching from the electrical conduit, and new pipelines for electrical.
-The new installations will involve negligible or no expansion of existing use.
-Therefore, the project falls within section 15301 and will not have a significant effect on the environment.
+14, Section 15301 Existing Facilities provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of use beyond that existing at the time of the lead agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
+This project will install electric vehicle direct current fast charging stations to support the zero-emission medium and heavy duty fleets at existing sites, specifically the 4 Gen Logistics, L.L.C. facility in Wilmington, CA and the Prologis Mobility LLC site in Vernon, CA. The charging equipment to be installed is approximately (7.82) height x 2.18 width x 1.31 depth) feet for the chargers and (6.66 height x 3.84 width x 2.53 depth) feet for each of the power blocks.
+In addition, the electric vehicle charging stations will be installed at existing, paved parking spaces.
+There will be three battery energy storage systems installed at the Wilmington site.
+The battery energy storage systems will be located on new 10' x 12' pads that will be on existing, paved parking spaces.
+The project will require trenching to connect the charging stations, battery energy storage systems and existing utility meters.
+The project involves no expansion of existing and former use of the sites.
+Therefore, this project falls under categorical exemption Section 15301 of the CEQA guidelines.